Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Methods

 where $\alpha$ is the angle between the $H_b$ direction of flight and the $z$ axis, as shown in Fig.~\ref{fig:topologies}.

-In the highly boosted regime of LHCb, the RFA is a fairly good approximation that leads to an adequate overall $\qsq$ resolution of about $22\%$ (see Fig.~\ref{fig:q2_resolution}), albeit with a long tail on the positive side and some bias.
-It is worth noting that this resolution is highly $\qsq$-dependent, varying between $34\%$ for $q^2<5\text{ GeV}^2$ to $7\%$ at $q^2>9\text{ GeV}^2$.
+In the highly boosted regime of LHCb, the RFA is a fairly good approximation that leads to an adequate overall $\qsq$ resolution of about $22\%$ (see Fig.~\ref{fig:q2_resolution.pdf}), albeit with a long tail on the positive side and some bias.
+It is worth noting that this resolution is highly $\qsq$-dependent, as it varies between $34\%$ for $q^2<5\text{ GeV}^2$ and $7\%$ at $q^2>9\text{ GeV}^2$.

-In general, semitauonic measurements at LHCb that make use of the hadronic-$\tau$ reconstruction~\cite{Aaij:2017deq} will have better precision for the reconstruction of kinematic distributions than muonic-$\tau$ measurements~\cite{Aaij:2015yra}.
+In general, semitauonic measurements at LHCb that make use of the hadronic-$\tau$ reconstruction will have better precision for the reconstruction of kinematic distributions than muonic-$\tau$ measurements.
 In contrast, the latter may have a better ultimate precision in the determination of the ratios $\calR(H_{c})$ because they do not depend on external branching fractions in the normalization of the signal \HbHctaunu decays, such as those used in Eq.~\eqref{eq:rd_hadronic} below.

-In the future, LHCb may be able to improve the precision on the $b$-hadron momentum reconstructrion by taking advantage of the large samples of $b$-hadrons that will be collected over the next decade and a half.
+In the future, LHCb may be able to improve the precision on the $b$-hadron momentum reconstruction by taking advantage of the large samples of $b$-hadrons that will be collected over the next decade and a half.
 For instance, the reconstruction of $B^+$ mesons arising from $B_{s2}^*\rightarrow B^+K^-$ decays allows for a higher-precision determination of the $B^+$ kinematics by constraining the invariant mass of the $B^+K^-$ system to the known $B_{s2}^*$ mass, but it comes at the price of a less than 1\% reconstruction efficiency.
-This technique has already been successfully employed to reconstruct $B^- \to D^{(*,**)0} \mu^- \bar{\nu}_\mu$ decays~\cite{Aaij:2018unp}, and could be in the future applied to semitauonic decays as well.
+This technique has already been successfully employed to reconstruct $B^- \to D^{(*,**)0} \mu^- \bar{\nu}_\mu$ decays~\cite{Aaij:2018unp}, and could be applied in the future to semitauonic decays as well.